jiequancui/jiequancui.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm currently a Research Fellow at Nanyang Technological University (NTU), working with Prof. Hanwang Zhang.
+I am currently a Full Professor at Hefei University of Technology.

-I obtained my Ph.D. degree in The Chinese University of Hong Kong (CUHK), supervided by Prof. Jiaya Jia and Prof. Bei Yu in 2022.
-Before that, I received my B.E. degree from the Computer Science Department of ShanDong University in 2018.
+I received my Ph.D. degree from The Chinese University of Hong Kong (CUHK) in 2022, under the supervision of Prof. Jiaya Jia and Prof. Bei Yu.
+Prior to that, I obtained my B.E. degree in Computer Science from Shandong University in 2018.
+I also spent two wonderful years at Nanyang Technological University.